coti-io/coti-sdk-typescript/README.md

-# COTI V2 Confidentiality Preserving L2 | SDKs and Examples
+# COTI Privacy  Preserving L2 | SDKs and Examples

-All repositories specified below contain smart contracts that implement confidentiality features using the COTI V2 protocol.
+All repositories specified below contain smart contracts that implement confidentiality features using the COTI protocol.
 The contracts provide examples for various use cases, such as Non-Fungible Tokens (NFTs), ERC20 tokens, Auction, and Identity management.

-These contracts demonstrate how to leverage the confidentiality features of the COTI V2 protocol to enhance privacy and security in decentralized applications.
+These contracts demonstrate how to leverage the confidentiality features of the COTI protocol to enhance privacy and security in decentralized applications.
 The contracts are of Solidity and can be compiled and deployed using popular development tools like Hardhat and Foundry (Work in progress).